South African Navy: Relationship with Russian and Chinese Navies

+In April of the same year, the Chinese surveillance ship Yuan Wang 5 docked at Cape Town, overlapping with the presence of the Iranian Navy vessels, Makran and Dena.

+In September 2024 it was reported that the Russian training ship Smolnyy had docked in Cape Town for a port visit.

 Future of the South African Navy

 As the SA Navy enters the 2020s, the service faces significant challenges if it is to arrest its current decline.
-At the opening of the South African Maritime Security Conference on 31 May 2018 in Cape Town, Chief of the Navy Vice Admiral Hlogwane warned that:‘the navy sits at the crossroads where its very existence is threatened...
+At the opening of the South African Maritime Security Conference on 31 May 2018 in Cape Town, Chief of the Navy Vice Admiral Hlogwane warned that:'the navy sits at the crossroads where its very existence is threatened...
 Some of the countries in the SADC are injecting financial resources to build their military capacity through acquisition programmes.
-Conversely, South Africa is on a path of reduced defence expenditure.”At a speech a year later on 12 July 2019, Hlongwane, recognising the struggling economy, again reminded his audience that:“in the absence of a clear and present military threat, the government will find it difficult to justify spending large sums of money on defence.
-The platforms acquired under the Strategic Defence Packages (four frigates and three submarines) are beginning to suffer from lack of funds for support and maintenance, [and] urgently require refits in order to keep them operational to the end of their 30-year design lives...while the new hydrographic survey vessel and IPVs are modern robust ships fully suited to perform their missions, they will not significantly improve the combat capability of the SAN which is required to defend our country and national interests in terms of our constitutional mandate...the naval balance of power is shifting on our continent.”
+Conversely, South Africa is on a path of reduced defence expenditure."At a speech a year later on 12 July 2019, Hlongwane, recognising the struggling economy, again reminded his audience that:"in the absence of a clear and present military threat, the government will find it difficult to justify spending large sums of money on defence.
+The platforms acquired under the Strategic Defence Packages (four frigates and three submarines) are beginning to suffer from lack of funds for support and maintenance, [and] urgently require refits in order to keep them operational to the end of their 30-year design lives...while the new hydrographic survey vessel and IPVs are modern robust ships fully suited to perform their missions, they will not significantly improve the combat capability of the SAN which is required to defend our country and national interests in terms of our constitutional mandate...the naval balance of power is shifting on our continent."